JJNod88/jjn-pp2-tbc/README.md

     * Media Queries have been added to ensure the site is responsive on any device

     ### JavaScript:
-    * JavaScript has been used for the sites interactiveness, enabling the game.
+    * JavaScript has been used for the sites interactiveness, enabling the game
     * The variables have been primarily stored as Const and Lets where appropriate as best practice.
 These variables are then used throughout the functions
         * Functions and Variables were all named appropriately, giving obvious meaning to each
     * Clear and informative comments has been added to every variable and function.
 This is absolutely vital both for my use but also any future developers who may want to copy / work on the game.
 These comments also acted as information and drivers for me as I built the site using JavaScript.
 It acted as reminders for me